jeremyrrose/synched-in-part-3b/README.md

 }
 ```

-Now import it into `App.js` and try plugging it in to your list of people.
+Now import it into `App.js` and try plugging it in _after_ your list of people.
 You'll have to scroll to the bottom, but you should see `PROFILE`.

 ## Step 8: Add routing